MattMarquise/COVID-19-Testing-Suggestion-Program/covidForm/README.md

 # COVID-19 Testing Suggestion Form
 ### Description:
-This is a command-line program written in C that will suggest wether or not you should be tested for COVID-19 based on the responses given.
+This is a simple command-line program written in C that will suggest wether or not you should be tested for COVID-19 based on the responses given.

 ### Usage:
 Download the folder titled `covidForm` and open a terminal, navigating to it's location using the `cd` command.
 After you've navigated your way to the folder, simply run `make covidForm.c` followed by `./covidForm`, assuming no errors arise after `make`.
 That's it.
 Hopefully some of you will find this interesting!
 This is a program, that if built in python and made more user friendly, could be used to help people all over the world come to at least a slightly better conclusion as to being tested for COVID-19 or not.